Samsung TV Not Connecting to WiFi Fix is needed when your TV cannot find a wireless network, fails to connect, or connects but has no internet access.

 Why won’t my Samsung TV connect to WiFi?

-Yes, a weak signal is one of the most common causes.
+Yes, weak WiFi signal is one of the most common reasons Samsung TVs fail to connect.